Classic-Style Westerns for Today's Readers

 A bushwhacked Wild-West-show star must prove he's no mere dime-novel hero.
 Either that, or he'll lose everything he holds dear.

 Cimarron Jack Wheatley is just wrapping up a tremendously successful first tour with his very own highly acclaimed "Real Wild West Extravaganza" when his show is stricken by a rapid succession of oddly coincidental setbacks--injuries, formerly satisfied troupe members suddenly quitting, and then a catastrophic train wreck.
 It soon becomes apparent that Jack isn't simply experiencing a run of bad luck.
 Someone aims to ruin the business he's invested his entire life into--and to end his life if he puts up a fight.
 Now, everything that Cimarron Jack is supposed to have represented as a symbol of Wild West heroism in the show, he must actually be, in the deadly reality of chasing down answers and outlaws.

-Three Iterations of the Second Book in the Cimarron Jack Series
+Two Iterations of the Second Book in the Cimarron Jack Series

 Book 2 Synopsis